j-zhang/Group5-Homework2/README.md

 6. To cache data, run code cell 4.

-7. The cached data will be tited "EarthQuakeData" followed by the date
+7. The cached data will be titled "EarthQuakeData" followed by the date

 8. The cached data will be saved to the directory in which you ran ipython notebook